Industrial Accidents & Workplace Injuries

 When industrial accidents happen, the accident are sudden and the human loss and is severe.
 Industrial accident litigation allows the injured worker the opportunity to recover that loss.

 The legal options will depend on what caused the industrial accident and injury.
 Industrial accident injuries are usually permanent and should be addressed by a lawyer qualified in complex personal injury matters.
-Mr. Lyon has successfully litigated numerous industrial injury cases and obtained settlements for workers, over and beyond their workers compensation claims.
+Mr. Lyon has successfully litigated numerous industrial injury cases and obtained settlements for workers, over and beyond their workers comp.

 If you or a loved one has suffered an industrial accident injury, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.